yamadapc/haskell-language-conf-nginx/README.md

 Blocks and expressions are outputted as their respective generators.
-The `nginx` documentation mentions `context` in which a directive may occur, so we can assert at compile-time that directives aren't used on incorrect contexts.
+The `nginx` documentation mentions `context` in which a directive may occur, so we can assert at compile-time that directives are used on correct contexts.

 For example, the following will currently compile:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}